Summer Strallen: Theatre career

 On 30 May 2015, she began playing the role of Maud Marshmoreton, in a musical adaptation of the novel A Damsel in Distress at the Chichester Festival Theatre.
 Strallen portrayed Inga in the London production of Young Frankenstein, which premiered at Theatre Royal, Newcastle in August 2017 and then transferred the following month to the Garrick Theatre.

 In 2019 she played Alice in Intra Muros at the Park Theatre, followed by playing Anna in the UK tour of What's in a Name?.

 For winter 2021, she will make her debut at the Royal Shakespeare Company as the Countess in the new musical The Magician's Elephant.

 Television

-Strallen voiced the part of "Princess Lucy" in The Big Knights, a British animated children's television series.
+Strallen voiced the part of "Princess Lucy" in The Big Knights, a British animated children and adult’s television series.

 Summer played the role of Nancy Morrell in BBC One's World War Two drama Land Girls broadcast in September 2009.

 She also played the role of Summer Shaw in Channel 4's soap Hollyoaks, in which she was planted as a character in the show to publicise the West End Show The Sound of Music.
 Summer's character won herself the part of Maria in The Sound of Music, while Summer actually was preparing to play the part in real life.
+In April 2023, she appeared in an episode of the BBC soap opera Doctors as Jemma Dunham.